deinstapel/cpupower/README.md

 </details>

+---

 <details>
 <summary><code>click to expand</code> Debian or debian based distributions</summary>

 To install the extension on any newer Debian based system run the below commands.

-> WARNING: This will **not*** work when using any desktop environment other than GNOME.
+> WARNING: This will **not** work when using any desktop environment other than GNOME.
 Running the below commands while using other desktop environments will likely break your system!

 > Info: It is safe to install this extension if only a single package is installed by the below `apt-get install` command.
 If more packages are to be installed, please stop doing so and if unsure [create an issue](https://github.com/deinstapel/cpupower/issues/new/choose) asking for help!